Florida panther: Traffic safety

 Efforts to reduce vehicle collisions with the Florida panther include nighttime speed reduction zones, special roadsides, headlight reflectors, and rumble strips.

 Another method of reducing collisions is the creation of wildlife corridors.
+The first wildlife crossings in Florida were installed in Collier County when the number of Panther deaths caused by vehicular collisions was discovered to have increased significantly since the 1990s.
 Because wildlife corridors emulate the natural environment, animals are more likely to cross through a corridor rather than a road because a corridor provides more cover for prey and predators, and is safer to cross than a road.

 Rehabilitation

 When incidents injure the panthers, federal and Florida wildlife officials take them to White Oak Conservation in Yulee, Florida, for recovery and rehabilitation until they are well enough to be reintroduced.
 Additionally, White Oak raises orphaned kittens and has done so for 12 individuals.
 Most recently, an orphaned brother and sister were brought to the center at 5 months old in 2011 after their mother was found dead in Collier County, Florida.
 After being raised, the male and female were released in early 2013 to the Rotenberger Wildlife Management Area and Collier County, respectively.